grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 [//]: # (### Percy sees the sub with the ram through the periscope again)

-Percy scaled the ladder up to the control room quickly, and raised the periscope, spinning it to look out over their rear quarter as it rose.
+Percy popped back up the ladder to the control room and raised the periscope, spinning it to look out over her boat's rear quarter as it rose.
 She scanned for just a moment, and then she saw a long, low dark shadow running across the black surface of the water.
 It kicked up whitecaps where it plowed through the swells, and left a string of white wake behind it.
 A large black fin rose from the body of the black shadow and from that fin a soft red glow followed by a long black stream of soot marking its passage through the air in parallel to the wake it left marking its passage through the water -- a sub running on diesel.
 Even as Percy watched, the red glow faded, and the white wake died away.
 They were shutting down their diesels so they could hear better.

 The pursuing submarine was two or three miles off, and running crosswise across the path the _Prospect_ had traveled along.
 So from where Percy was she could see the whole length of the boat.
 And mounted to its bow was the same medieval ramming contraption she had seen before.
 The same that had ripped a wound in her boat.

-"It's that same sub that rammed us!
+"It's that sub that rammed us!
 Power down the motor Hemi.
 We're going dead silent."

 Hemi flipped some switches and the hum of the electric motor died away.
 Captain Percy watched the sub with the ram through the periscope.
 They had engaged their own electric motors and were moving forward again.
 The bow suddenly sank under the black swells of the ocean, and the rest of the deck followed a few moments later.
 Shadow streams of misted water were shooting up from its deck as Percy watched the sail sinking into the black line where the surface met the sky.

 "They're diving," Percy told Hemi.
 "Chips!
 They went down on electrics.
 With our motors off, you should still be able to follow them on sonar.
 Track 'em, and let me know what they're doing."

-"Aye fuck," Chips called back up from sonar.
+"Aye, fuck," Chips called back up from sonar.

 Percy let the periscope sink down to its recess.

+[//]: # (----- EDITED TO HERE -----)

 "Should we get moving?"
 Hemi asked.